e-kwsm/ompi/docs/man-openmpi/man1/mpirun.1.rst

 All package/core slot locations are specified as logical indexes.

 .. note:: The Open MPI v1.6 series used physical indexes.
-Starting in Open MPI v5.0 only logicial indexes are supported and the ``rmaps_rank_file_physical`` MCA parameter is no longer recognized.
+Starting in Open MPI v5.0 only logical indexes are supported and the ``rmaps_rank_file_physical`` MCA parameter is no longer recognized.

 You can use tools such as Hwloc's `lstopo(1)` to find the logical indexes of package and cores.